freeall/progress-stream/README.md

 In case you don't want to include a readstream after progress-stream, set to true to drain automatically.
 Defaults to false.

+### transferred(integer)

+If you want to set how much data have previous been downloaded.
+Useful for a resumed download.

 ## Examples

 ### Using the request module